relativisticpoint/KMS-poc/README.md

 - Data Service Database (PostgreSQL): stores encrypted data records (ciphertext, nonce, tag, wrapped DEK).
 - UI (React/Vite): playground to exercise store/decrypt flows and view data/logs.
 - Nginx proxy: fronts the UI and proxies `/kms` and `/data` to the backend services; only port 80 is exposed externally.
+- Session isolation: every request carries `X-Playground-Id`, and all data/keys/logs are scoped to that session in Postgres.
+The UI auto-generates and reuses a session ID per browser.

 ## Run with Docker Compose
 From the project root: